Building & Contents Grade II listed by English Heritage. "is a remarkably complete example of a relatively small plant"

 Winners of a Listed Status Award from the Institution of Mechanical Engineers.

 The sounds of the pumping station working during 1968.

 Coleham Pumping Station,

 Resembling a Victorian Chapel in style, was built circa 1900 to house two massive steam-driven beam engines.

-The Museum comprises the Pumping Station buildings, which are listed with English Heritage as being of architectural importance, and in-situ beam-engines plus other items belonging to Shrewsbury Steam Trust.
+The Museum comprises the Pumping Station buildings, which are listed with Historic England as being of architectural importance, and in-situ beam-engines plus the boilers and other items belonging to Shrewsbury Steam Trust.
 The Pumping Station is owned by Shrewsbury Museums Service (part of Shropshire Council).The museum is opened to the public on selected dates during the year.
 See open days for information.